MOUKZ/chat_package/README.md

 ```
 ## Found this project useful?

-If you found this project useful, then please consider giving it a ⭐️ on Github and why dont you share it with your friends.
+If you found this project useful, then please consider giving it a ⭐️ on Github and why don't you share it with your friends.

 ## Issues and feedback